Why should I support Chesapeake Wildlife Heritage?

-Daily we are losing habitat and the wildlife that depend on it for survival.
-Over 1.9 million acres of wildlife habitat are lost each year in North America alone.
+Every day, we’re losing habitat and the wildlife that depend on it for survival.
+More than 1.9 million acres of wildlife habitat are lost each year in North America alone.
 Maryland has lost more than 70% of the wetland habitat that is critical to wildlife health and diversity.
-The number and kinds of wildlife species are subsequently vanishing at an alarming rate.
+Subsequently, the number and types of wildlife species are vanishing at an alarming rate.

-Just one disappearing plant species can take 10-30 dependent animal and insect species with it.
+Just one disappearing plant species can take 10 to 30 dependent animal and insect species with it.
 No other case illustrates this point better than the decline of submerged aquatic vegetation and the resulting decrease of waterfowl, fish, and shellfish in the Chesapeake Bay.
 This loss of diversity affects everyone, particularly here in Maryland, which is an integral part of the Atlantic Flyway.

 CWH performs a unique service for wildlife.
-Our projects help to recover lost habitat and reduce the impact of farming and other land uses on the Chesapeake Bay ecosystem and its wildlife species.
-We are the only private conservation organization in Maryland that daily works with landowners to plan, construct, and maintain wildlife habitat and implement profitable farming practices that benefit our environment.
+Our projects help to recover lost habitat and reduce the impacts of farming and other land uses on the Chesapeake Bay ecosystem and its wildlife species.
+We are the only private conservation organization in Maryland that works daily with landowners to plan, construct, and maintain wildlife habitat and implement profitable farming practices that benefit our environment.
 And we are the only organization that manages these projects long after completion.

-Over the past decade CWH has worked with more than 1,000 landowners on various land and farm management projects.
-Over the years we have worked to develop the technical competence and field experience to take a whole-farm approach to land and habitat management.
-Our goals for the next five years are to:
+During the past decade, CWH has worked with more than 1,000 landowners on various land and farm management projects.
+Over the years, we have worked to develop the technical competence and field experience to take a whole-farm approach to land and habitat management.
+Our goals for the next five years include:

-— Restore over 500 acres of wetlands (about four times the amount restored over the past five years).
+— Restoring more than 500 acres of wetlands (about four times the amount restored over the past five years).

-— Restore 2,000 acres of associated uplands and grasslands.
+— Restoring 2,000 acres of associated uplands and grasslands.

-— Complete our goal of placing 10,000 wood duck and 5,000 other wildlife nesting structures in appropriate habitat bay-wide.
+— Completing our goal of placing 10,000 wood duck and 5,000 other wildlife nesting structures in appropriate habitat Bay-wide.

-— Triple the size of the farmer-to-farmer network to extend the techniques of sustainable agriculture to farmers all over the Eastern Shore.
+— Tripling the size of the farmer-to-farmer network to extend the techniques of sustainable agriculture to farmers all over the Eastern Shore.

 You can help by becoming a member of Chesapeake Wildlife Heritage.
-Your support and your concern for the resource is vital to the future of wildlife species that directly benefit from hands-on habitat enhancement and improvement projects performed by CWH on private lands.
+Your support and concern for the resource are vital to the future of wildlife species that directly benefit from hands-on habitat enhancement and improvement projects performed by CWH on private lands.